Our Team

 Staff

-Diana Sticker, MPH, Founder & Marketing Director
+Diana Sticker, MPH, Co-Founder & Marketing Director

 Diana is a former research professional with a Master of Public Health from Johns Hopkins University.
 She and her daughter have dyslexia.
 Diana is passionate about creating systematic change that supports children with dyslexia and manages the marketing, communications and operations efforts and contributes to the legislative arm of Decoding Dyslexia Oregon.